Top of the page

 Sarcoma is another name for a malignant soft tissue tumour.
 Sarcomas can spread to other parts of the body, like the lungs.

 Some common types of soft tissue sarcomas in children include:

 This is the most common type of soft tissue tumour in children.
 It can form anywhere in the body, but is often found in the head and neck area, the arms and legs, or in the genitals and urinary tract.

-This is often found near joints, especially near the knee and ankle.
+This is often found near joints, such as near the knee, but may appear in other places.

 These tumours are made up of nerve cells.